 How Much Time Do You Need to Prepare?

 The time required to prepare depends on your starting point and familiarity with spirits.
-Here’s my recommended timeline based on my own experience:
+Here’s some sharing based on my own experience:

 No worries!
 With our study notes, videos, and practice tests, you’ll significantly save time and be able to focus on what’s most important for the exams.
 These resources are designed to streamline your learning and help you prepare more effectively! =)